Improvement commissioners

 Improvement acts empowered the commissioners to fund their work by levying rates.
 Some acts specified named individuals to act as commissioners, who replenished their number by co-option.
 Other commissions held elections at which all ratepayers could vote, or took all those paying above a certain rate as automatic members.
 During the mid-19th century, some commissions came under Chartist control, for example, the Manchester Police and Gas Commissions, the Leeds Improvement Commission, the Bradford Highway Commission and the Sheffield Highway Commission.

-Improvement commissioners were gradually superseded by reformed municipal boroughs (from 1835) and boards of health (from 1848), which absorbed commissioners' powers by promoting private acts.
+Improvement commissioners were gradually superseded by reformed municipal boroughs (from 1835) and boards of health (from 1848), which absorbed commissioners' powers by promoting local acts.
 From 1872 England and Wales were divided into urban and rural sanitary districts, with improvement commissioners districts (also termed improvement act districts) becoming a type of urban sanitary district.
 Those improvement commissioners still acting as urban sanitary authorities by 1894 had their districts converted into urban districts, governed instead by an elected council.
 Harbour commissioners remained separate in many cases, and they or their successor body are the competent harbour authority in many UK ports.

 In Ireland the first and best known improvement commission was the Dublin Wide Streets Commission by the Parliament Street Act 1757 (31 Geo.
 2. c.
-19 (I)), which covered the area of Dublin Corporation and the adjoining Liberties.
+19 (I)), which covered the area of Dublin Corporation and the adjoining liberties.
 Newtown Pery was governed by improvement commissioners from 1807 until 1853, when it was absorbed into Limerick city.
 The Municipal Corporations (Ireland) Act 1840 (3 & 4 Vict. c.
 108) abolished most corporations, but the ad hoc improvement commissioners were superseded by standardised town commissioners appointed under the terms of acts of Parliament of 1828 and later.